Property owners can build a fence around their property

 Before you start the actual fence building, find out if there are any restrictions on your property.
 For example, fences aren’t permitted across an easement unless they’re specifically allowed under that easement.

 It’s your responsibility to find the correct property line.
 You can search the BC land title authority.
-If the office has a land survey for the property, it’ll show the property line.
-Otherwise, you can hire a registered BC land surveyor to come out and find it for you.
+If they have a land survey for the property, it’ll show the property line.
+Otherwise, you can hire a registered BC land surveyor to come out and find the property line for you.

 Before you make a final plan for your fence, consider the nearby trees and plants.
 There may be tree roots that could interfere with your fence — now or in the future.
 A tree with an overhanging canopy might drop a heavy branch on your handiwork.

 When building the fence, don’t move any survey monuments that mark the corners or boundaries of the property.
 This is an offence under the Criminal Code.

 Call before you dig.
 You can contact BC 1 Call (for free) at 1-800-474-6886 to find out what's buried on your property, such as pipelines, telecommunications cables, water and sewage lines, and electrical wires.
 Knowing what's under your property reduces the risk of accidents when digging.

 If a fence crosses into a neighbour’s property

 Sometimes it turns out a fence isn’t on the property line after all.
 This can cause conflict, particularly where a fence you built is actually in your neighbour’s yard.

 Under BC law, either neighbour can apply to court for a resolution.
 The court can do one of three things: